Will weighed the three options.

 Aim for where he will be, Khan instructed.

 Will drew the string.
 His hands shook.
 A targeting reticle from the System blinked erratically into his vision, pulsing an intrusive, glowing red that made his stomach churn.
 It felt like a parasite trying to pilot his arms.
-He squeezed his eyes shut for a microsecond, forcing the UI away, and relied on his own depth perception.
+He squeezed his eyes shut for a microsecond, forcing the UI away.
+He relied on his own depth perception and released the string.

-It wasn't a flawless shot.
-The arrow didn't land perfectly at the captive's feet.
-It struck a buried root three yards to his left, snapping the wooden shaft and sending the brass keys skittering into the mud.
+The arrow struck a buried root three yards to the captive's left.
+The wooden shaft snapped, sending the brass keys skittering into the mud.

 The big man froze.
-He looked down at the keys.
-He glanced at the guard facing the cage.
-He didn't wait for a better opening.
-The captive dropped his shoulder, pretending to buckle under the weight of the generator.
+He looked down at the keys, then glanced at the guard facing the cage.
+The captive dropped his shoulder, mimicking a buckle under the weight of the generator.
 He hit the dirt hard, scraping his forearms across the sharp rocks to reach the keys.
 His thick fingers fumbled in the mud, pulling the brass ring close just as the guard turned around.

 The man stayed on his knees, breathing heavily, hiding the keys under his thigh.